 1. It can help to sit down to do this exercise – or to hold onto something solid.

 2. Really feel the sensation of being connected to the floor, the chair, the wall.

-3. Take a moment to notice three things you can feel – like the feeling of your clothes on your skin; the sensation of your chair under your legs.
+3. Take a moment to notice three things you can feel – like the feeling of your clothes on your skin, or the sensation of your chair under your legs.

-4. Take a moment to notice three things you can see – like the picture on the wall; birds eating crumbs on the ground.
+4. Take a moment to notice three things you can see – like the picture on the wall, or birds eating crumbs on the ground.

-5. Take a moment to notice three things you can hear around you now – like the leaves rustling on trees; laughter of children in the distance.
+5. Take a moment to notice three things you can hear around you now – like the leaves rustling on trees, or laughter of children in the distance.

 6. Remind yourself where you are and what you are doing.